School Science Lessons

 Cow parsley, (Anthriscus sylvestris), wild chervil, common European plant, but not used in gardens | Deoxypodophyllotoxin, C22H22O7 | Apiaceae

-Flamingo flower, (Anthurium andraenum), tailflower, herbaceous epiphyte, simple large heart-shaped leaves on long stalks, unisexual flowers in a curled spadix at end of long and slender stalk, large usually red colourful bract, dangerous attractive plant causes itching, burning, swelling and inflammation from leaves and stem containing calcium oxalate crystals, (houseplant in pots is supposed to clean indoor air), Colombia, Ecuador, Araceae
+Flamingo flower, (Anthurium andraenum), tailflower, attractive popular houseplant, herbaceous epiphyte, simple large heart-shaped leaves on long stalks, small unisexual flowers on central yellow-cream curled spadix at end of long and slender stalk, large usually red colourful bract, dangerous attractive plant, poisonous calcium oxalate crystals affect skin and eyes, itching, burning, swelling and inflammation from leaves and stem, (houseplant in pots is supposed to clean indoor air), Colombia, Ecuador, Araceae

 Mmignonette vine, (Anredera cordifolia), potato vine, lambs tail vine, vigorous climbing vine, ornamental succulent vine, light green heart-shaped fleshy leaves, fragrant white flowers in drooping spikes like a lamb's tail, small light brown or green potato-like tubers, serious invasive weed in Australia, because smothers native flora, South America, Basellaceae